 Desmond Patrick Rooney.
 Antrim, Northern Ireland

-Over the years we have coined a phrase #SkipThatEndo.
-This doesn't make us feel good or proud.
-It has been formed as a necessary means to getting treatment due to wide-scale ignorance of primary hyperparathyroidism by endocrinologists.
-Some of the feedback from appointments is absolutely shocking.
+Over the last nine years, we have advised members to bypass endocrinology if possible and go straight to surgeon.
+Too few endocrinologists have a good enough understanding of Primary Hyperparathyroidism.
+It is our experience that many of them are not experts in bone metabolism.
+Many people wait up to a year for an appointment, then find they are discharged inappropriately by a consultant whose knowledge of Primary Hyperparathyroidism is very outdated, and they then either have to begin again or sadly give up.
+It's a very sorry state of affairs for PHPT patients.
+Our recommendation has been formed as a necessary means of getting treatment due to the wide-scale ignorance of primary hyperparathyroidism by endocrinologists.
+Some of the feedback from appointments is shocking.
 Patients in distress with more knowledge than their consultants are laughed at and mocked when told they have bone pain and poor quality of life.

 2018/2019 were very busy years for us, working towards the new guidelines.
 We were hopeful 2020 would bring heightened awareness throughout the medical community for the benefit of both patients and the NHS.
 Like the rest of the world, we had no idea Covid-19 was just around the corner.